Doug Flynn

-Robert Douglas Flynn, Jr. (born April 18, 1951) is an American former professional baseball player.
+Robert Douglas Flynn Jr. (born April 18, 1951) is an American former professional baseball player.
 He played in Major League Baseball (MLB) from 1975 to 1985 as an infielder for the Cincinnati Reds, New York Mets, Texas Rangers, Montreal Expos and the Detroit Tigers.
 Flynn was a member of two world championship winning teams with the Cincinnati Reds and won a Gold Glove Award in 1980 as a member of the New York Mets.

 Early life

 Flynn was born and raised in Lexington, Kentucky.
-He attended Bryan Station High School, where he starred in baseball, basketball and football, playing quarterback on a 12-1 team.
+He attended Bryan Station High School, where he starred in baseball, basketball and football, playing quarterback on a 12–1 team.
 He went to the University of Kentucky on a combination baseball-basketball scholarship.
-While attending Kentucky, Flynn and some friends went to a Cincinnati Reds tryout camp.
+While attending Kentucky, Flynn and some friends went to a Cincinnati Reds tryout camp in Somerset, Kentucky.
 Flynn made the cut.
 After one more tryout camp and yet another audition at Riverfront Stadium, the Reds signed him as an amateur free agent in 1971.